 Hackers like to target the path of least resistance, so it’s important to increase security on your login page to repel these automated assaults.
 By restricting IP access, installing password protection and limiting login attempts, administrators can double the number of credentials needed to login and reduce the number of password guesses, making a would-be attacker’s work more difficult.

 Enable two-factor authentication.
 Most sites already use this, and its widespread adoption rate keeps growing because it works.
-It requires users to log in with a one-time-use code tied to a personal device in addition to their user name and password.
+It requires users to log in with a one-time-use code tied to a personal device in addition to their username and password.
 Requiring a minimum password strength and enforcing password expiration for users are common ways to prevent attacks.
 WordPress admins can enable these additional security measures through plugins.

 Secure your code by putting your site to the test regularly using security plugins and most importantly, employing CAPTCHAs (Completely Automated Public Turing Test to tell Computers and Humans Apart) on every form.
-While these automated form filters can be annoying, they are effective and can severely limit damage that can be inflicted by site attackers.
+While these automated form filters can be annoying, they are effective and can severely limit the damage that can be inflicted by site attackers.

 All WordPress files and folders should have proper permissions and ownership; this basic step is often overlooked.
-Applying these controls can deny attackers the ability to upload malicious files and execute code that can compromise not only your site, but your server as well.
+Applying these controls can deny attackers the ability to upload malicious files and execute code that can compromise not only your site but your server as well.

-Liquid Web recommends these simple steps to help hinder hackers, not only during National Cyber Security Awareness Month, but also for the life span of your WordPress site.
+Liquid Web recommends these simple steps to help hinder hackers, not only during National Cyber Security Awareness Month but also for the lifespan of your WordPress site.

 “Liquid Web wants to ensure all our users are safe from vulnerabilities,” said Liquid Web CTO Joe Oesterling.
 “One of the unique qualities is that our products, like Managed WordPress, enable users to worry less because of our built-in firewalls and SSL configuration.”

-By following Liquid Web’s basic guidelines for user, code and server security, website managers can make a hacker’s job far more trouble than its worth, ideally driving attackers away from the site.
+By following Liquid Web’s basic guidelines for the user, code and server security, website managers can make a hacker’s job far more trouble than its worth, ideally driving attackers away from the site.
 If you want to learn more about the approaches and importance of security, download the free ebook: 5 Essential Approaches to Securing Your WordPress Site.

 About Liquid Web